Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/Get-AzStorageServiceLoggingProperty.md

 ### -Context
 Specifies an Azure storage context.
-To obtain a storage context, use the New-AzureStorageContext cmdlet.
+To obtain a storage context, use the New-AzStorageContext cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.Common.Authentication.Abstractions.IStorageContext